Configuration Spaces of Manifolds with Boundary: A model for mFM M and aFM dM

 The piece $w_{\tree}$ encodes precisely the cyclic $\hCom$-structure on $H(N)$, i.e., the real homotopy type of $N$ (cf.~\cite[Section~8]{CamposWillwacher2016}, where one finds an analogous computation).
 A priori, there might be higher loop pieces in $w$.
 We will next show, however, that they vanish up to gauge equivalence.

 We consider first the case $\dim N=1$.
-Since we assume $N$ to be compact, we have $N=S^1 \sqcup \cdots \sqcup S^1$.
+Since $N$ is compact, we have $N=S^1 \sqcup \cdots \sqcup S^1$.
 In fact, it is sufficient to consider $N=S^1$, as the MC element for a union of circles is essentially just a sum of MC elements for each circle separately.
-For $N=S^1$, we have that $\aFM_{N}$ is homotopy equivalent to the configuration space of points on the cyclinder.
+For $N=S^1$, we have that $\aFM_{N}$ is homotopy equivalent to the configuration space of points on the cylinder.
 The spaces $\aFM_{N}$ and graphical models for them have been constructed in~\cite{Willwacher2016}.
 Among other things, it was shown there that for a suitable choice of propagator

 where $\omega$ is a volume form on $S^1$, representing the top cohomology class.

 Next consider the case $\dim N\geq 2$.
 Recall from Proposition~\ref{prop:oGCNI} that the dg Lie subalgebra

 spanned by diagrams all of whose vertices have valence at least 3, is quasi-isomorphic to the full dg Lie algebra in degrees $\geq 1$.
 It follows that, up to gauge equivalence, we may assume that our MC element $w$ takes values in this dg Lie subalgebra.
 However, by the degree counting result of Lemma~\ref{lem:oGCdegcounting}, we see that $\aGC_{A_{\partial}}^{\vee}$ has no elements in degree $1$ in loop order $\geq 1$.
 Hence, we find that the tree piece of our MC element already agrees with the MC element.